masumsoft/express-cassandra/docs/schema.md

 - `table_name` provides the ability to use a different name for the actual table in cassandra.
 By default the lowercased modelname is used as the table name.
 But if you want a different table name instead, then you may want to use this optional field to specify the custom name for your cassandra table.

 - `methods` allows you to define custom methods for your instances.
 This can be useful when a single model method should act on various fields and therefore cannot be mapped to a virtual field, or when an asynchronous operation is required for reading or updating a field, such as hashing a password or retrieving related data against a database.

+- `options` allows you to tell express-cassandra to automatically manage timestamp and version information in your data.

+> The `timestamps` option if set assigns createdAt and updatedAt fields to your schema and the assigned type is timestamp.
+Whenever a new document is saved for the schema the createdAt and updatedAt is set automatically to the current timestamp.
+All save or update operations on the document afterwards will update the updatedAt field automatically.
+By default, the name of two fields are createdAt and updatedAt, but you can customize the field names by setting timestamps.createdAt and timestamps.updatedAt attributes.

+> The `versions` option if set assigns a version field to your schema and the assigned type is a timeuuid.
+It automatically saves a unique timeuuid each time the document is saved or updated.
+By default the name of the field will be __v, but you can customize the field name by setting the versions.key attribute.

 When you instantiate a model, every field you defined in schema is automatically a property of your instances.
 So, you can write: